REMEDY : BNSSG referral pathways & Joint Formulary

 Red Flags

-If you have any suspicion about a pigmented naevus then the best route to an opinion would be via a Skin Urgent Suspected Cancer - USC (2WW) referral.
+If there is any suspicion that a mole is malignant, then the best route to an opinion is via the Skin - USC (2WW) pathway.

 Referral

-Routine referrals for mole surveillance are usually not indicated.
+Routine referrals for mole surveillance are usually not indicated and may be returned with advice to consider alternative pathways.

 If there are concerning moles then an urgent suspected cancer referral should be considered.

-Alternatively, Dermatology Advice and Guidance can be helpful if there is still uncertainty and referrers can use the conversion to referral option which allows the dermatologist to arrange an appointment if this is necessary:
+Alternatively, Dermatology Advice and Guidance can be helpful if there is still uncertainty.
+Referrers can use the conversion to referral option which allows the dermatologist to arrange an appointment if this is necessary.

-Referrals for benign skin lesions are subject to the Benign Skin Lesion Policy - Prior Approval.
+Referrals for benign skin lesions are otherwise subject to the Benign Skin Lesion Policy - Prior Approval.

 Resources